jgordon165/messageconnector.py/README.md

 This will be a running document - but here's some basic instructions to get started

 Python 3 is required
-The following basic python packages are required to install (preferably using pip3 - example: "pip3 install telgram"):
+The following basic python packages are required to install (preferably using pip3 - example: `pip3 install telgram`):

 1. telebot
 2. telegram